by James Horrox

 * * *

 In Israel, it’s a slightly different story.
-Since this book was first published, against a background of rightward shifts in Israeli politics the new urban communes discussed in its final chapter have, perhaps rather improbably, gone from strength to strength.
+Since this book was first published, against a backdrop of rightward shifts in Israeli politics the new urban communes discussed in its penultimate chapter have, perhaps rather improbably, gone from strength to strength.
 I spent much of my 20s working closely with members of these communities, and although, with the best will in the world I can’t honestly claim to share much of their politics these days, their evolution from precarious groups of idealistic youth into what is now to all intents and purposes a ‘new kibbutz movement’ nonetheless makes for a fascinating story.
 For while anarchists and the far left generally no longer concern themselves in any meaningful way with positive endeavours to create a better world, instead being mostly content with internecine bickering and the politics of ‘resistance’ and denunciation, these communities are working, day to day, to establish a new social structure at the grass-roots, based on communal asset ownership and direct democracy, while delivering crucial local-level welfare and service provision in their surroundings.

 Kehillot Shachaf, the umbrella body under which Israel’s activist communes now operate, currently estimates their combined membership to be somewhere in the region of 9000.
 This figure is slightly problematic given that the communities encompassed by Shachaf include many that are not like, say, Kvutsat Yovel and the Tnuat Bogrim kvutzot, or indeed the Urban Kibbutzim and the various other independent urban communes that once operated under the aegis of Magal HaKvutzot.
 Nevertheless, over the last ten years, the communal ‘scene’ in Israel has expanded to the point where in some areas, through the nonprofit organisations the communities have established, they now have as much, if not more involvement than the State in key areas of social policy delivery.